circuitdao/docs/docs/getting-started/connect-wallet.md

 Sage knows the [BYC asset ID](../../#bytecash-asset-id).
 There is no need to register it manually.

-When connecting, either scan the QR code displayed or copy & paste the Wallet Connect URI string to Sage
+When connecting, either scan the QR code displayed or copy & paste the WalletConnect URI string to Sage

 ```Settings -> General -> WalletConnect```: ```<URI>```